mindsphere/mindconnect-mqtt/README.md

 ## Features

 - Use MQTT certificates to connect to Insights Hub.
-- Use Asset Modeler for model creation and instantiation.
+- Define Asset Model and publish for model creation and instantiation.
 - Ingesting timeseries data, events and uploading files to Insights Hub.

 ## General Steps for using MQTT Client